lrusso/Emulatrix/README.md

 https://emulatrix.lrusso.com.ar

-## Important:
+## Important: After clicking in 'Select a game...'

-- To run a Nintendo ROM select a .NES file.
+- To play a Nintendo ROM select a .NES file from your hard drive.

-- To run a GameBoy ROM select a .GB file.
+- To play a GameBoy ROM select a .GB file from your hard drive.

-- To run a GameBoy Color ROM select a .GBC file.
+- To play a GameBoy Color ROM select a .GBC file from your hard drive.

-- To run a GameBoy Advance ROM select a .GBA file.
+- To play a GameBoy Advance ROM select a .GBA file from your hard drive.

-- To run a Sega Genesis ROM select a .BIN file.
+- To play a Sega Genesis ROM select a .BIN file from your hard drive.

-- To run a MAME32 ROM select a .ZIP file (with the original MAME32 ZIP name, like wboy3.zip, DO NOT RENAME IT).
+- To play a MAME32 ROM select a .ZIP file (with the original MAME32 ZIP name, like wboy3.zip, DO NOT RENAME IT) from your hard drive.

-- To run a DOS program, upload a .ZIP file with it (the software will try to run AUTORUN.BAT).
+- To play a DOS game, upload a .ZIP file with it (the software will try to run AUTORUN.BAT) from your hard drive.

 ## Core files: